-This Pecan Upside Down Cake lends a distinctive twist to your average cake with its delicious, caramelized pecan topping.
-Beginning with a basic yellow cake mix, this recipe adds to it a layer of buttery, brown sugar-coated pecans that, when inverted, become a delicious topping.
-A great dessert for holiday gatherings or special occasions, this cake incorporates comforting vanilla flavors and crunchy pecans for an elegant cake that’s sure to please.
+This Pecan Upside Down Cake puts a unique spin on your run-of-the-mill cake with its tasty, caramelized pecan topping.
+Starting with a plain yellow cake mix, this recipe incorporates a layer of pecans coated with butter and brown sugar that become a luscious topping when inverted.
+Perfect for all kinds of holiday gatherings or special occasions, this cake incorporates comforting vanilla flavors and crunchy pecans to create a fine cake that’s sure to please.

-Decadent Caramelized Topping: Melted butter and brown sugar essentially create a thick caramel layer, along with the pecans, that’s gooey and sweet.
+Decadent Caramelized Topping: The melted butter and brown sugar essentially make a thick caramel layer, along with the pecans, that’s gooey and sweet.

 Something Simple: Using yellow cake mix in a box and instant pudding makes this easy enough for the uninitiated and cheater’s guide isn’t devoid of creaminess.